 - Geos128Ge1581 - German version with 1581 as device 8

-They contain raw data, there is no load address."
+They contain raw data, and there is no load address."

-You can download the full set of GEOS 128-V2 disk images, ROM images, and ROM chip labels from here.
+You can download the complete GEOS 128-V2 disk images, ROM images, and ROM chip labels from here.

-If you don't have the possibility to burn the EPROM yourself, just choose which version you require and send a short mail with the subject "GEOS 128-V2" to jac at wudsn dot com.
+If you can't burn the EPROM yourself, choose which version you require and send a short mail titled "GEOS 128-V2" to jac at "wudsn.com".
 I can burn the EPROM on request and send them.

-If you have questions regarding GEOS and how to use it, please ask your questions in a Commodore forum.
-I am not a GEOS user myself, I only provide the EPROMs as a service.
+If you have questions regarding GEOS and how to use it, please ask questions in a Commodore forum.
+I am not a GEOS user; I only provide the EPROMs as a service.